Ildiar25/dephokey/README.md

 ---

 ### Start Email Server
-This command open 1025 port on localhost
+This command opens 1025 port on localhost in detached mode (be sure Docker is running)
 ```bash
 docker compose -f compose.yaml up -d
 ```